qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 1. Choose an integer (y) uniformly at random between 0...N-1, where N = flattened table length
 2. Repeat the following steps until time = 22.5 * sqrt(N) + 1.4 * log^2(N).
 The time begins once we start step 2(a), if time equals the expression with N proceed to step c
-2(a) Intialize the memory as a uniform superposition of qubits.
+  (a) Initialize the memory as a uniform superposition of qubits.<br>

 Each qubit represents an index.
 After intializing the memory grab the y-th qubit and entangle the state of your register with this y-th qubit according the the Oracle given by Grover.
 This marks all T[j]<T[y].